Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/06/doing-nothing-is-not-an-option.md

 Zeljko: But joking aside – we were delighted to be asked to participate.

 Did you also have a few reservations?
 Jan: I had to think it over initially.
 When I received the enquiry I was still head of department.
 My workload, combined with the onset of coronavirus, was pretty demanding and I was already looking forward to getting back to a more normal work schedule.
 Although I was well aware that my involvement in rETHink would be equally time consuming, I still felt I should answer the call of duty.

-Zeljko: I was actually on holiday when Ueli Weidmann contacted me.
-So I was a bit more relaxed about the consequences for my workload, and quickly agreed to sign up.
-But I was certainly aware of the potential time pressures and discussed this with the head of department.
-He supported my decision in the full knowledge that it could potentially leave me with less time to devote to other tasks.

 What’s your motivation for becoming involved in rETHink?
 Jan: In my capacity as department head, I was very conscious of the pressures of this role.
 I talked a lot with colleagues about ways of making this position more efficient.
 Around this time, our president, Joël Mesot, launched the initiative and Ueli approached me.
 ETH is such a unique and wonderful place.
 Improving it even further and preserving all its positive aspects is my main motivation for working on the project.